IELTS A Person Who Often Travels By Plane: Below are the sample answers in Parts 2 & 3 talking about a person who frequently travels by airplane.

 Piece of advice [expression] – to give advice or counsel

 (Note: We don’t say ‘advices’ but we say ‘pieces of advice’.)

 What are the advantages of traveling by plane?

 I do not see many benefits when traveling by plane, except for the fact that it is the fastest means of transportation among other modes of transport.
 Because of airplanes, traveling time has been reduced substantially compared to the past wherein people were only reliant on ships whenever they embark on a journey.
-I cannot imagine how inconvenient it was to spend several days or even a month on seas to reach a foreign land.
+I cannot imagine how inconvenient it was to spend several days or even a month on the sea to reach a foreign land.

-Thanks to the invention of airplanes, people can travel conveniently as it reduces the number of hours spent on traveling and I believe that is the ultimate advantage of traveling by an aircraft.
+Thanks to the invention of airplanes, people can travel conveniently as it reduces the number of hours spent on traveling and I believe that is the ultimate advantage of traveling by aircraft.

 Means of transportation / mode of transport [noun] – any vehicle that you can travel or carry goods

 Reliant [adj.] – dependent on someone or something